statengeneraal/laws-markdown/verdrag/keuringsregeling/scheepvaart/(cas)/bij/het/protocol/van/1978/bij/het/etc/BWBV0006313/README.md

 Note: In conjunction with thickness measurement procedures, in case of concern regarding residual throat thickness of the fillet weld between the deck plate and deck longitudinals or possible detachment of a deck longitudinal member, the attending surveyor may refer to the Guidelines on the assessment of residual fillet weld between deck plating and longitudinals adopted by resolution MEPC.147(54).

-7.3.4Where substantial corrosion is found, the extent of the thickness measurements shall be increased in accordance with Annex 4 of Annex B of resolution A.744(18), as amended.
+7.3.4Where substantial corrosion is found, the extent of the thickness measurements shall be increased in accordance with Annex 4 of Annex B of the 2011 ESP Code.

 7.3.5In addition, the thickness measurements may be extended as considered necessary by the attending surveyors.

 7.3.6For areas in tanks where coatings are found to be in GOOD condition, the extent of thickness measurements, according to paragraph 7.3.3, may be specially considered by the RO.
 However, sufficient thickness measurements shall be taken, in all cases, to confirm the actual average condition and the maximum observed diminution of the structure.

-7.3.7 The thickness measurement to be taken shall be sufficient to enable the reserve strength calculations in accordance with Annex 12 of Annex B of resolution A.744(18), as amended.
+7.3.7 The thickness measurement to be taken shall be sufficient to enable the reserve strength calculations in accordance with Annex 12 of Annex B of the 2011 ESP Code.

 7.3.8Transverse sections shall be chosen where the maximum diminutions are expected to occur or are revealed from deck plating thickness measurements.
 At least one transverse section shall include a ballast tank within 0.5L amidships.
 ###8

 ####ACCEPTANCE CRITERIA

-The acceptance criteria for the CAS shall be those set out in resolution A.744(18), as amended.
+The acceptance criteria for the CAS shall be those set out in the 2011 ESP Code.
 ###9

 ####CAS SURVEY REPORTS